Lump in Breast during Breastfeeding

 It is important for women to self-examine their breasts for any lump, and if they find any, follow these tips to treat it as much as possible:

 - If you are a nursing mother, the lump could be due to engorgement or plugged ducts.
-To treat it, you can take a warm bath or opt for a warm compress, with a towel dipped in warm water to unclog the lump just before nursing.
+To treat it, you can take a warm bath in a bathtub, stand under a warm shower and let the water hit the breasts, or you may opt for a warm compress to unclog the lump just before nursing.

-- After a warm bath or compress, massage the area of the lump and express the milk with your hands or pump it out.
+- After a warm bath or compress, massage the area of the lump and express the milk with your hands.
+When the lump is not hard after a massage, try to breastfeed the baby, else try to massage and hand express.

-- Nurse your baby frequently as this will unclog your milk ducts and drain out the milk.
+- Nurse your baby frequently as it will unclog your milk ducts and drain out the milk.

 - Stay hydrated; drink lots of water, juices, and soups, especially if you have a temperature.

-- If the lump does not subside in 3-4 days; if you see pus and blood in the milk; if there is discharge from the nipple, see a doctor at earliest.
+- If the lump does not subside in 3-4 days; if you see pus and blood in the milk; if there is discharge from the nipple, see a gynaecologist at the earliest.

 - Get all the right tests done to rule out the malignancy of the lump.